-Commission revenue represented 94% and 92% of our total revenue for the three months ended March 31, 2007 and 2008, respectively.
+We generate most of our revenue from commissions paid to us by health insurance carriers whose health insurance policies we have sold.
+Commission revenue represented 92% and 88% of our total revenue for the three months ended March 31, 2008 and 2009, respectively.
 The remainder of our revenue is primarily attributable to carrier sponsorship advertising on our website and licensing arrangements related to our technology.
+We also refer to these licensing arrangements as ecommerce on demand, or eOD, arrangements.
 Our commission revenue has grown principally as a result of our penetration of the individual and family health insurance markets and corresponding growth in our membership.
-We estimate that as of March 31, 2008 we had approximately 558,200 members compared to the estimated 518,400 members we reported at December 31, 2007.
+We estimate that as of March 31, 2009 we had approximately 680,100 members compared to an estimated 558,200 members at March 31, 2008.
 We define a member as an individual covered by an insurance product for which we are entitled to receive compensation.